-The distributed ship surveillance system is a land based passive vessel tracking system.
+The distributed ship surveillance system is a land-based passive vessel tracking system.
 It allows a robust and precise local tracking of the vessel(s).
-It uses existing signals generated on board on any vessels by means of their radars.
+It uses existing signals generated onboard on any vessels utilizing their radars.
 Each period of the radar our sensors use the detected signal to determine the exact position of the vessel and its radar fingerprint to uniquely identify the vessel.

 Based on the time intervals between the various sensor hits, the sector angles are calculated.
 With the known sector angles, the calculation of the positions takes place based on trigonometric principles.